yunjeong-lee/concurrency-bugs-examples/README.md

 ### Other concurrency bugs may be left unfixed

-* A data race example from HIPPODROME paper which has atomicity violations / order violations left unfixed without optimisation
+* A data race example from HIPPODROME paper

 ```java
 public class CustomerInfo {